barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

 ## How NIFTI-1 transforms are written

 Both the sform and qform parts of the NIFTI header are populated with the rotation and translation of the output space, and both the qform and sform codes are set to NIFTI_XFORM_SCANNER_ANAT.
 The spacing is encoded in the pixdim and the srow matrix.
 Transforms to other spaces (eg, MNI space) are not preserved.

+## itk::ERROR: ITK only supports orthonormal direction cosines.
+No orthonormal definition found!

+If this error arises with a seemingly valid sform, it may be because of a failed numerical check in the ITK NIFTI code (see issue #1213).
+The underlying error has been fixed in ITK (for more detail see PRs [here](https://github.com/InsightSoftwareConsortium/ITK/pull/2701) and [here](https://github.com/InsightSoftwareConsortium/ITK/pull/3339)) and is included in ANTs 2.4.

 ---